 5) Improve admin efficiency:

-centralized vendor management helps drive significant admin efficiencies by providing a central hub for vendor master data and record keeping.
-Vendor challenges like increased admin labor costs, data errors, and loss of contracts can be handled efficiently through vendor management systems.
+Centralized vendor management helps drive significant admin efficiencies by providing a central hub for vendor master data and record keeping.
+Vendor challenges like increased admin labour costs, data errors, and loss of contracts can be handled efficiently through vendor management systems.

 6) Increase onboarding efficiency: